 And yet, I still love the combination of cheese, nuts, and fruit.
 I use it in savoury breads, in appetizers, and just as a cheese platter.
 Blue cheese is my favourite to eat with pecans and cranberries, but I use creamy goat cheese, crumbly old Parmeggiano Regiano, or even feta too.
 For nuts I strongly prefer pecans, but walnuts, almonds, or pine nuts would work well.
 As for the sweetness, dried cranberries are easy, I always have them in my pantry, but in the fall I use juicy pears or crisp apples; in the summer I use jammy strawberries; and on occasion I use caramel dates.
 As long as there’s the perfect balance of salty cheese, nuts, and something sweet I’ll be happy.

-I can’t have lettuce anymore, but I can have endive, so I make a bite-sized version of my favourite salad.
+I can’t have lettuce anymore, but I can have endive, so I make a bite-sized version of my favourite salad – endive with blue cheese, pecans, and cranberries.
 Chopped nuts, and cranberries are mixed with blue cheese, and then endive boats are filled with the mixture.
 It’s a great hors d’oeuvres, easy to prepare, easy to eat without a plate.
 It tastes delicious and looks impressive.

 If you don’t believe that this endive with blue cheese, pecans, and cranberries appetizer is really easy to make, then watch the video below.
 You can chop pecans and cranberries a few days in advance, thus saving time on prep.
 This is a great hors d’oeuvres for a party, and I always love preparing as many things as possible in advance.
 You can even prepare the blue cheese mixture a day or two before the event and keep it tightly covered in the fridge.